The Spy Who Loved Me (film): Contemporary reviews

 Janet Maslin of The New York Times considered the film formulaic and "half an hour too long, thanks to the obligatory shoot-'em-up conclusion, ... nevertheless the dullest sequence here" but praised Moore's performance and the film's "share of self-mockery", which she found refreshing.
 Charles Champlin of the Los Angeles Times felt "The Spy Who Loved Me is an extravagant silliness, a high-cost undertaking in let's pretend which delivers a perfect formula.
 It may not be everyone's tonic, but it is what it says it is, rousingly."
 Gene Siskel of The Chicago Tribune praised the ski jump stunt in which he wrote that "you begin to think Spy may turn out to be as good as From Russia with Love, the best Bond of all.
 No such luck.
 True, opening pace of Spy is impossible to sustain, but the rest of the picture is merely good, not great."
 He also found Stromberg to be less memorable than previous Bond villains, even noting that "Jaws is far more entertaining than his master."
 Variety remarked the film "is unoriginal and mild on suspense as these capers go.
 But the gimmick-laden action is bountiful and eye-ravishing, and will compensate most audiences."

 Christopher Porterfield, reviewing for Time magazine, was complimentary of the pre-titles sequence and Richard Kiel's performance as Jaws.
 However, he criticised the film for being too similar to previous instalments, remarking "[a]ll that's left of Bond formula here is 007 character, sexy starlets and gee-whiz gadgets.
 (Question: What else did it ever consist of?)"
 Similarly, Maureen Orth of Newsweek wrote: "After the opening sequence, much of the action in The Spy Who Loved Me, the tenth James Bond screen epic and the third starring Roger Moore as Bond, is somewhat downhill.
-But the film, shot in seven countries, is so rich in fantasy, so filled with beautiful scenery, gorgeous women, preposterous villains and impossible situations that's it easier to suspend disbelief entirely and escape inside the gadgetry and glamour."
+But the film, shot in seven countries, is so rich in fantasy, so filled with beautiful scenery, gorgeous women, preposterous villains and impossible situations that it's easier to suspend disbelief entirely and escape inside the gadgetry and glamour."

 John Simon, writing in his book Reverse Angle, stated "There is a kind of film that can get away with everything, and deserves to.
 The latest James Bond, Spy Who Loved Me, belongs in that class."
 Gary Arnold of The Washington Post dismissed the film as "a tolerable disappointment.
 The Bond movies have been so successful that it may be commercially impossible to terminate the series.
 However, it's been quite a while since a Bond adventure appeared to set fashions in escapist, glamorous entertainment.
 Once widely imitated and parodied by other producers, Bond films are now more likely to imitate themselves with decreasing effectiveness."